thephpleague/period/README.md

 ```

-But this class comes with many named constructors to ease its instantiation:
+To ease instantiation rhe class comes with many named constructors to ease its instantiation:

 #### Period::createFromDuration($datetime, $interval)